Please ensure Javascript is enabled for purposes of website accessibility

 Follow the links below for more session information or to register for an individual workshop.

-NOTE : All sessions will be either 60 or 90 minutes depending on the content and will begin at 12:00 PM PT / 1:00 PM MT
+NOTE : The opening session is 90 minutes and the remaining sessions will all be 60 minutes in length, beginning at 12:00 PM PT / 1:00 PM MT

 You Are A New Trustee… Now What?